nozerobit/parrot-config/README.md

+# Fixing

+I'm fixing some stuff... don't use this.

 # Introduction

 This is my ParrotOS configuration.
 I have decided to publish it for everyone out there, feel free to use it and optimize it to your liking. :)